xfactor20/compute-services/aws/README.md

 ## Setup and Configuration

 Ensure that you have Terraform installed.
-If you don't, you can [reference the official Terraform documentation on installing](https://www.terraform.io/intro/getting-started/install.html)...
+If not, you may [reference the official Terraform documentation on installing](https://developer.hashicorp.com/terraform/install)

 ```
 which terraform